andreassiegel/4ndrs.xyz/content/posts/multiple-tool-versions-via-homebrew.md

 ### Get the Last Versions from Homebrew

-Each formula is `*.rb` file in the `Formula` directory of the Git repository, and each commit contains information about a tool and version.
+Each formula is `*.rb` file in the `Formula` directory of the Git repository and each commit contains information about a tool and version.

 Hence, we only need to find the respective commit for what we want to install.
 For that, we can use either Homebrew itself or Git commands.